unwize/paymentprocessor/README.md

 You can find bite-sized test files in `/test`.
 Test them with `cargo test`.

 There were more minor edge cases (duplicate chargeback, resolve, dispute, etc) that I tested by hand.

+## Safety and Robustness

+IO is always unsafe, to a certain degree.
+I have very little robustness, beyond verifying that the target `csv` exists.

+I'm generating, but swallowing errors.
+As it stands, I _could_ record and trace errors for all sorts of things, from flow errors in the dispute process, to rejected withdrawals, and more.
+I don't log them since you're automating the process by watching stdout.